Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Introduction

-\labelsubseccounter{I-A} Over the past few decades, the evolution of cellular networks from the first generation (1G) to 5G is reflected in the concurrent development of new MA techniques.
-From orthogonal multiple access (OMA), where users are scheduled in orthogonal domains (e.g., the time domain as in time division multiple access--TDMA, the frequency domain as in frequency division multiple access--FDMA, the code domain as in code division multiple access--CDMA, or both the time and frequency domains as in orthogonal frequency division multiple access--OFDMA) to non-orthogonal multiple access (NOMA), where users are superposed in the same time-frequency resources via the power domain (e.g., power-domain NOMA) or code domain (e.g., sparse code multiple access--SCMA), MA has progressed towards the direction of enhancing the spectral efficiency (SE) by sacrificing the orthogonality of the radio resources allocated to the users \cite{book2021Mao}.
-In the following, we summarize the properties of the state-of-the-art MA schemes along with their advantages and disadvantages.
+\labelsubseccounter{I-A} Over the past few decades, the evolution of cellular networks from the first generation (1G) to 5G has been reflected in the concurrent development of new MA techniques.
+From 1G to the fourth generation (4G) wireless networks, MA has evolved with one common goal, that is to allocate orthogonal radio resources to the users so as to avoid multi-user interference.
+Orthogonal multiple access (OMA), where users are scheduled in orthogonal domains (e.g., the time domain as in time division multiple access--TDMA, the frequency domain as in frequency division multiple access--FDMA, the code domain as in code division multiple access--CDMA, or both the time and frequency domains as in orthogonal frequency division multiple access--OFDMA) is therefore adopted.
+In 4G and 5G, the unprecedentedly exploding demand for wireless capacity and the scarcity of the spectrum resources have motivated the adoption of multiple-input multiple-output (MIMO) communication, where multiple antennas are deployed at all access points.
+MIMO networks create a spatial dimension, which opens the door for the application of space-division multiple access (SDMA).
+By properly utilizing the spatial resources and multi-antenna processing at the transmitter, SDMA is capable of serving multiple users in the same time-frequency resource, and each user can directly decode the intended data streams by treating any residual interference as noise.
+To further enhance the spectral efficiency (SE), MA has progressed towards the direction of non-orthogonal multiple access (NOMA), where users are superposed in the same time-frequency resources via the power domain (e.g., power-domain NOMA) or code domain (e.g., sparse code multiple access) \cite{book2021Mao}.
+Power-domain NOMA\footnote{This treatise focuses on power-domain NOMA.
+In the rest of the paper, ``power-domain NOMA" is referred to as ``NOMA" for simplicity.} relies on superposition coding (SC) at the transmitter to superpose user messages in the power domain and successive interference cancellation (SIC) at the receivers (a.k.a.
+SC--SIC) \cite{NOMA2013YSaito,NOMAsurvey2015,NOMAsurvey2017Ding,wshin2017RSNOMA}.
+Such approach manages multi-user interference by forcing (at least) one user to successfully decode messages (and remove interference) of other users.

+Recently, RSMA, built upon the concept of rate-splitting (RS), has been recognized as a promising PHY-layer transmission paradigm for non-orthogonal transmission, interference management and MA strategies in 6G.
+The main idea behind RSMA is to split user messages into common and private parts, and enable the capability of \textit{partially decoding the interference and partially treating the interference as noise}, which contrasts with the extreme interference management strategies used in SDMA and NOMA.
+The flexible nature of RSMA allows it to perform well for all levels of interference.
+When the interference is weak or strong, RSMA automatically reduces to SDMA or NOMA by tuning the powers and contents of the common and private streams.
+RSMA naturally bridges SDMA and NOMA, including any hard switching between SDMA and NOMA \cite{mao2017rate}.